Policy vs. personality: Undecideds torn as election nears

 On the other hand, Welton has been pleasantly surprised that Trump has made good on his campaign pledge to bring U.S. troops home from Iraq and Afghanistan, though thousands still remain.

-In 2016, Welton ended up voted for Clinton, but barely.
+In 2016, Welton ended up voting for Clinton, but barely.
 He circled the block at his polling place before making a decision.
 This year, he’s hoping a second debate will offer him some clarity.

 “I remain pretty swayable,” he said.